ISISComputingGroup/ibex_developers_manual/Discourse.md

 ### HTTPS

-Discourse is set up to use a HTTPS certificate from [let's encrypt](https://letsencrypt.org/).
-This just uses an email address saved in the `/containers/app.yml` file under the key `LETSENCRYPT_ACCOUNT_EMAIL`.
-When the certificate needs to be renewed, if the email registered in that file is no longer valid/useable, then change it and run `./launcher rebuild app`, this should send a new verification email to the new email address.
+Discourse can use a HTTPS certificate from [let's encrypt](https://letsencrypt.org/).
+Edit the `/containers/app.yml` uncommenting the lines relevant to SSL near the top of the file.

+Note: this currently doesn't work as Let's encrypt doesn't like the DNS response from our servers.